-Caryl Crowell is currently the Magnet Site/Curriculum Facilitator at Borton Magnet School, in the Tucson Unified School District, where she supports teachers and students in developing capacity for project-based learning and systems thinking, the dual-magnet foci of the school.
-Since 1979, Caryl has taught bilingual 1st, 2nd, 3rd, and multi-age classes.
+Caryl Crowell retired from the Tucson Unified School District in 2017, after 41 years of teaching.
+Caryl taught bilingual 1st, 2nd, 3rd, and multi-age classes and served four years as the Magnet Program Coordinator at Borton Magnet School, where the focus was on project-based learning and systems thinking.
 She also spent three years supervising student teachers and teaching undergraduate social studies, reading, and language arts methods classes as a Clinical Assistant Professor for the University of Arizona College of Education.

 Anna Geras has spent approximately ten years as an elementary classroom teacher, teaching first through fourth grades.
 Currently a third grade teacher for Winston-Salem/Forsyth County Schools in North Carolina, Anna has been involved with systems thinking since 2011.
 She was initially fascinated with the systems thinking (ST) mindset as a participant at Camp Snowball, and she gradually integrated the ST tools and habits in her lessons.